 Many times construction sites warrant the removal or movement of large objects and heavy materials.
 Crane operators control the cable equipment used for the purpose of moving these heavy materials.
 Crane operators can be found working in shipping yards, on construction sites and within the manufacturing industry.
 Specific equipment crane operators include hydraulic booms, derricks and mechanical booms.

-According to the BLS, the median salary for crane operators was $51,650 as of 2015.
-The number of employed professionals in this field was expected to increase 8% from 2014-2024, which is faster than average.
+According to the BLS, the median salary for crane operators was $54,140 as of 2018.
+The number of operating engineers and other construction equipment operators in this field was expected to increase 10% from 2018-2028, which is faster than average.

 Training Programs for Construction Operators